JelsaTHE 2026 TRAVEL GUIDE

 Coming to Jelsa without a car

-Getting to Jelsa as a pedestrian is easy and inexpensive.
-Just book a ticket with the state-supported boat transit giant Jadrolinija to the port of Jelsa.
+Getting to the town of Jelsa as a pedestrian is easy and inexpensive.
+Just book a ticket with the national ferry carrier Jadrolinija to the port of Jelsa.
 However, you will see that the catamaran connecting Split to Jelsa runs only once each day in the afternoon.
 So it’s likely that, because of when your plane lands, you’ll need to take a catamaran to a different port on Hvar Island.
-Stari Grad and Hvar Town are serviced by numerous daily catamarans.
-Just be prepared for a pricey transfer to reach Jelsa.
-The journey from Hvar Town takes thirty minutes and costs around €80, and from Stari Grad is only fifteen minutes, and costs about half that.
+Stari Grad and Hvar are serviced by numerous daily catamarans.
+Jelsa is approximately a 15-minute taxi ride from Stari Grad, and 30 minutes from Hvar Town.

 Catamarans sometimes sell out in July and August and ticket lines can be long, so it never hurts to buy your ticket online a day in advance.
 Board your catamaran a half hour before departure to grab a good seat.
 Catamarans always have restrooms and canteens with snacks, espresso drinks, and beverages.